SimTheGreat/udacity-intro-to-programming/project1-octopus-trading-card/README.md

 # octopus-trading-card
 ![](photo/photo.png)<br>
 this is a octopus trading card I created with udacity.<br>
-to accsess my result go [here](https://codepen.io/simsalabim1/pen/zYrpNMX)
+to go to my trading card go [here](https://codepen.io/simsalabim1/pen/zYrpNMX)